2021/22 Women's Under-17 EURO round 2: Netherlands, Finland, Germany, Denmark in finals

 Netherlands (Group A7 winners)

 League A includes 28 teams, including the seven promoted from League B during round 1 in the autumn.
-They are competing in seven groups; from these single-venue mini-tournaments, the winners will qualify for the finals and the teams finishing fourth will be relegated to League B for 2022/23 round 1.
+They are competing in seven groups; from these single-venue mini-tournaments, the winners will qualify for the finals.

 The teams in League B (including seven sides relegated from League A in round 1) compete for promotion to League A in six groups.
 Bosnia and Herzegovina take part, although their finals place is assured as hosts.